Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Constants and fundamental physics

 \paragraph{Relation with physical laws} \

-As explained in the previous paragraph, \cite{levy79} proposed to rank the constants in terms of their universality and he proposed that only three constants be considered to be of class C, namely $G$, $\hbar$ and $c$.
+As explained in the previous paragraph, \cite{levy79} ranked the constants in terms of their universality and he proposed that only three constants be considered to be of class C, namely $G$, $\hbar$ and $c$.
 He pointed out two important roles of these constants in the laws of physics.

 First, they act as \emph{concept synthesizer} during the process of our understanding of the laws of nature: contradictions between existing theories have often been resolved by introducing new concepts that are more general or more synthetic than older ones.
 Constants build bridges between quantities that were thought to be incommensurable and thus allow for new concepts to emerge.
-For example the speed of light $c$ underpins the synthesis of space and time while the Planck constant $h$ allowed one to relate the concept of energy and frequency and the gravitational constant $G$ creates a link between matter and space-time.
+For example the speed of light $c$ underpins the synthesis of space and time while the Planck constant $h$ allowed one to relate the concept of energy and frequency and the gravitational constant $G$ creates a link between matter and spacetime.

-Second, it follows that these constants are related to the {\em domains of validity} of these theories.
+Second, it follows that these constants are related to the \emph{domains of validity} of these theories.
 For instance, as soon as velocity approaches $c$, relativistic effects become important and cannot be neglected.
 On the other hand, for speed much below $c$, Galilean kinematics is sufficient.
 Similarly the Planck constant signals when quantum theory has to be used since if the action $S$ of a system greatly exceeds the value $\hbar$ , classical mechanics will be appropriate to describe this system.

-Third, these two constants are also {\em related to two universal principles}, i.e., that are independent on the exact form of the law of natures: $c$ is related to causality and $\hbar$ to the quantum uncertainty principle.
+Third, these two constants are also \emph{related to two universal principles}, i.e., that are independent on the exact form of the laws of nature: $c$ is related to causality and $\hbar$ to the quantum uncertainty principle.
 These two principles lie above the specific formulation of a precise field theory.
-No such principle associated to $G$ has been exhibited (see \cite{ul-book} for a detailed discussion) even though, within General Relativity, one can identify it to a measure of the universal elasticity of spacetime to any matter form.
+No such principle associated to $G$ has been exhibited even though, within General Relativity, one can identify it to a measure of the universal elasticity of spacetime to any matter form.
 Fig~\ref{fig1-classes} summarizes the (simplified) evolution of the status of these 3 constants in regards of the evolution of theoretical physics theories.